 raco pkg install rsound).
 Wire this up to a button between the duration and note selector, and you're ready to make some noise.

 (define play-button (new button% [parent control-pane] [label "Play"] [callback generate-tone]))

 You can check out the entire example on GitHub.
-This started as a personal learning project to explore the state of GUI programming in Lisp.
-Next I plan to port this example to LambdaNative.
-If there's interest, I might write a tutorial on creating a GUI with LambdaNative.
+This started as a personal learning project to explore the state of GUI programming in Lisp and has become a series of tutorials on building GUIs with various dialects of Lisp.